facebook/relay/packages/relay-compiler/README.md

   the future.
 Enabling this means you will have to update your application whenever the GraphQL server schema adds new enum values to prevent it from breaking. [boolean][default: false]
-- `customScalars` Mappings from custom scalars in your schema to built-in GraphQL types, for type emission purposes. [object]
+- `customScalarTypes` Mappings from custom scalars in your schema to built-in GraphQL types, for type emission purposes (eg. {"GqlScalar": "TStype"}). [object]
 - `eagerEsModules` This option enables emitting ES modules artifacts.
   [boolean][default: false]
 - `persistConfig` Relay supports two versions of the config: